adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 How many nodes can we possibly inspect for overlap?
 The worst case scenario happens at the end of the simulation when the space is almost full.
-At this point there are roughly *sqrt n* points that need to be verified for each overlapping test.
+At this point there are roughly *sqrt n* nodes that need to be verified for each overlapping test.
 This raises the running time to *n sqrt n*.
 The approach might still be interesting if the constant factors in the grid of buckets are too high.